Choosing Between Internal vs. External TPMS Sensors

 I heard external TPMS sensors can mess with your car's radio signal.
 Is that true?

 That's a myth, mostly.
 While TPMS sensors do transmit a signal, they operate on a frequency that's generally not going to interfere with your car's radio or other critical systems.
 The signals are short-range and low-power.
-I've never experienced any radio interference myself, and I've run external sensors on multiple vehicles for years.
+External sensors rarely cause radio interference and hold up well across many vehicles over the years.
 It's more likely a bad radio antenna or a faulty head unit causing static.

 Sources